Paramus Breath Test Refusal Lawyer: Defending You Against Refusal to Take a Breathalyzer Test

 In addition to the penalties listed above, the state may impose a mandatory intoxicated driver program, yearly surcharges and other fees.
 This will all come on top of any punishments you receive for a DWI conviction.

 Your defense strategy for refusing to take a breathalyzer test will be found within the details of your case, which is why you need a skilled attorney on your side.
 Did the police follow proper procedure?
 Were you lawfully stopped?
 Was there probable cause?
 Did you clearly understand the ramifications of your refusal?
-There are multiple procedural aspects of your refusal charge that must be thoroughly examined to see if there are any viable defense strategies.
+There are multiple procedural aspects of your refusal charge that must be thoroughly examined to see if there are any viable defense strategies to get the breath test results ruled inadmissible.
 If nothing else, your attorney may be able to negotiate a plea bargain to minimize some of the damage.

 Frank T. Luciano is a veteran defense lawyer who has helped clients in Hackensack, Jersey City, Elmwood Park, Paramus, Fort Lee and many other areas throughout Northern New Jersey for over 38 years.
 There’s no situation he hasn’t seen or successfully helped a client navigate through.
 With your driving privileges on the line, don’t trust just anyone.
 Trust Frank T. Luciano to fight for the best possible outcome.
-Call 973-471-0004 right away.
+Call 973-471-0004 or fill out the online contact form right away.